rjbultitude/scrolling-slider/README.md

 ### Get started
 Add the jQuery 1.7+ to your project
 Add the jquery.scrolling.slider.js file to your project Include the styles from scrolling-slider.css.
-The default styles use a consistent width and height but you can set them to anything you likeof the list items as necessary.
-You can can also
+The default styles use a consistent width and height but you can set them to anything you like of the list items as necessary.
-Use either classes or data attributes in your HTML as per the example page The mobile mode for this plugin turns off the horiontal scrollign and stacks the list items vertcially.
-If you want to turn this feature off set the break point to 0 in your app code like so:</p>
+You can can also use either classes or data attributes in your HTML as per the example page The mobile mode for this plugin turns off the horiontal scrollign and stacks the list items vertcially.
+If you want to turn this feature off set the break point to 0 in your app code like so:
 ```
 scrollingSlider.breakPoint = 0;
 ```